Animation FAQ

 Q1- What does an animation lenticular look like?

-A- It is a picture that you can hold in your hand and move back and forth and there is an action that occurs on the card.
+A- With a horizontal lens direction it is a picture that you can hold in your hand and move back and forth to see action that occurs on the card.
+With a vertical lens direction the picture action changes as you walk by the card.
+The walk by is more suitable for larger prints.

 Q2- How many frames of action can be put into the picture?